info201b-au2022/project-MappingWA_Students/docs/p01-proposal.md

 - Administors involved in the processes of creating district wide curriculums can use this data to cater to students who are struggling based on the needs represented in the data as well as what is suggested through analysis.

 ### _Indirect Stakeholders:_
 - Students from backgrounds of lower economic status and peoples of color will be indirectly affected by this data the most.
-They are the people whose well-being are most susceptible to possible poor decisions made by policymakers and officials.
+They are the people whose well-being are most susceptible to possible poor decisions made by policymakers and officials (Gaines, 2021).
 Parents and guardians of students who need more access to help and a greater academic support system outside of school will be indirectly affected by this data.
 These guardians are the ways these children will be able to get access to greater help and support.
 - Educators and administrators will be indirectly affected by this data.
 Even if they are not interacting with the data directly, they are at the front lines of children’s education and are direct sources of information for children and responsible for children's learning inside the classroom.